WiktoriaZielinska/Adaptive-Mesh-Refinement/Parameter Exercises/Adaptive Mesh Refinement/README.md

 ---

 ## Steps 17 - 26: Creating and Verifying the New Run Script
+In this section, you're learning to create and edit a new run script ```runAdaptiveMeshRefinement.sh```.
+This script is crucial because it defines how the simulation is executed.
+It specifies parameters like the number of processors, simulation time, mesh levels, and other key settings that control how the simulation runs.
+By creating this script, you ensure that your simulation is run with the desired settings, and you learn how to make modifications to optimize or adjust the simulation setup.

 ### 17. Let's create a new run.sh, type: ```vim runAdaptiveMeshRefinement.sh```